marcelrsoub/mandelbrot_js/README.md

 # Mandelbrot.js
- Visualizing the Mandelbrot Set in JavaScript
+ Simple way to visualize the Mandelbrot Set in JavaScript